 Generations and filling labels

-Most of our litters are multigen.
+Most of our litters are multigeneration.
 F1 is a first generation cross between a poodle and a retriever.
-Next is f1b.
-Taking an f1 and back crossing to a poodle.
-The problem is anything beyond that is unpredictable because you do not know which coat genes the parent inherited.
-So we coat test all our dogs.
-We only pair dogs for the best out come of little to no shedding.
-We have found to keep as much retriever in the lines that back crossing to a poodle over and over is not ideal.
-So we select our parents based on coat testing not generation.
+Next is f1b, which is breeding an f1 to a poodle.
+The problem is anything beyond that is unpredictable because you do not know which coat genes the parent inherited unless you coat test.
+We only pair dogs for the best outcome of little to no shedding coats and we do coat test all our dogs.
+We have found to keep as much retriever in the lines that back crossing to a poodle over and over is not ideal so we select our parents based on coat testing not generation.

 Poodles come in a variety of colors.
 The USA only recognizes some of the many colors.
 Other European countries recognize many more.
-So you may see colors that are not as popular in the USA but have been bred for many years in other countries.
-Because we are not breeding and registering to akc we are not limited on the colors we can produce to stay with the breed standard.
-We breed solid, Parti, and Merle.
+This results in you possibly seeing colors that are not as popular in the USA but have been bred for many years in other countries.
+Due to our dogs not being registered in the AKC, we are not limited on the colors we can produce to stay with the breed standard.
+We breed solid, parti, and merle.